Ohiopyle Falls is located right in town.

 As an Amazon Associate, I earn from qualifying purchases.
 We may receive a commission for purchases made through these links.
 This site also contains affiliate links to products besides Amazon and we may also receive a commission for purchases.

-One of the most popular and most consistently visited State Parks in Pennsylvania, Ohiopyle State Park is an outdoor lover’s dream.
+As one of the most popular and most visited State Parks in Pennsylvania, Ohiopyle State Park is an outdoor lover’s dream.
 There are endless opportunities for fun things to do in Ohiopyle, suited for just about anyone at any age.
 Around 20,500 acres are just waiting to be explored.

 Full disclosure: On one of our trips to the park, we ended up walking/hiking 16 miles in one day seeing everything that we could.
-While we might have gotten a little ambitious for some, Ohiopyle is a great place to explore.
+While we might have gotten a little ambitious for some, Ohiopyle is a great place to explore, even for a weekend.

 Get outside and enjoy the surroundings no matter the season.
 The milder months, however, have a greater range of activities, but bring with them the crowds.
-From Ohiopyle waterfalls to scenic overlooks and history, there is something for everyone.
+Ohiopyle has beautiful waterfalls and scenic overlooks, as well as some historical significance and learning opportunities.

 Stop in at the Park Visitor Center

-One of the first things that you may notice when driving into the town of Ohiopyle, the home base of all of the park activities, is the Visitor Center.
+One of the first things that you may notice when driving into the town of Ohiopyle is the Visitor Center.
+This is the home base for all of the park activities,

-The Center has a great museum on the basement level, which will clue you into some of the history of the area prior to exploring.
+The Center has a great museum on the basement level, where you can learn about some of the history of the area before exploring.

 Maps and guides can also be found here.

-You could spend nearly an hour exploring inside the Visitor Center here.
+You could spend nearly an hour exploring inside the Visitor Center.

 Ohiopyle Falls